optilude/Plone-Conference-2011-training/exercises/exercise-08.rst

 -----------------------------------

 Continous Integration is used to run all the tests of a projcet each time the code is changed, to notify of regressions quickly.
-The most popualr open source CI tool is Jenkins (formerly Hudson).
+The most popular open source CI tool is Jenkins (formerly Hudson).

 For the purposes of this exercise, we will assume the build is in a local git